deep-generative-models-AIM5036/deep-generative-models-AIM5036.github.io/_posts/2022-11-09-GAN_Tutorial.md

 # Internals Of GANs

 Generative models refer to any model that takes a training set consisting of samples drawn from a distribution \(p_{data}\) and learns to represent an estimate of that distribution.
-Here \(p_{data}\) describes the actual distribution that our training data came from.
+Here p<sub>data</sub> describes the actual distribution that our training data came from.
 A generative model aims to learn a distribution \(p_{model}\), such that this distribution is close to the actual data distribution as much as possible.
 Generative models are classified into two main categories; Those where we represent the \(p_{model}\) with an explicit probability distribution and those where we do not have an explicit distribution but can sample from it.
 GAN belongs to the second one.

 ## The GAN framework